BEagle1984/silverback/docs/guides/broker/producing/behaviors.md

     .AddSingletonBrokerBehavior<CustomHeadersProducerBehavior>();
 ```

-Additional services can be injected into the behavior constructor, or resolved via the `ServiceProvider` from the <xref:Silverback.Messaging.Producing.ProducerPipelineContext> if a scoped instance is required.
+Additional services can be injected into the behavior constructor, or resolved via the `ServiceProvider` from the <xref:Silverback.Messaging.Broker.Behaviors.ProducerPipelineContext> if a scoped instance is required.

 ## Additional Resources